jbouffard/geopyspark/docs/guides/map-algebra.rst

 Map Algebra
 ===========

-Given a set of raster layers, it may be desirable to combine and filter the content of those layers.
+Given a set of layers, it may be desirable to combine and filter their contents of those layers.
 This is the function of *map algebra*.
 Two classes of map algebra operations are provided by GeoPySpark: *local* and *focal* operations.
-Local operations individually consider the pixels or cells of one or more rasters, applying a function to the corresponding cell values.
+Local operations individually consider the pixels or cells of one or more rasters, and applying a function to the corresponding cell values.
 For example, adding two rasters' pixel values to form a new layer is a local operation.

-Focal operations consider a region around each pixel of an input raster and apply an operation to each region.
+Focal operations consider a region around each pixel of an input raster, and they apply an operation to the region.
 The result of that operation is stored in the corresponding pixel of the output raster.
 For example, one might weight a 5x5 region centered at a pixel according to a 2d Gaussian to effect a blurring of the input raster.
-One might consider this roughly equivalent to a 2d convolution operation.
+This is roughly equivalent to a 2d convolution operation.

-**Note:** Map algebra operations work only on ``TiledRasterLayer``\ s, and if a local operation requires multiple inputs, those inputs must have the same layout and projection.
+**Note:** Map algebra operations work only on ``TiledRasterLayer``\ s and ``Pyramid``\s; and if a local operation requires multiple inputs, those inputs must have the same layout and projection.

 Before begining, all examples in this guide need the following boilerplate
 code: